Observational Signatures of Quantum Gravity in Interferometers: Holographic Scenario and Basic Postulates

-\mysection{Holographic Scenario and Basic Postulates} Our aim in the following is to derive a result similar to Eq. \ref{eq:RMSflucs} from a holographic scenario, in which the holographic surface is fixed by the light path of a photon, as depicted in Fig.~\ref{fig:interferometer}.
-In order to clearly delineate between theoretical input and observational consequences, we will state here our three basic postulates: \begin{enumerate} \item {\em Statistical independence of small scale fluctuations.} We postulate that the length fluctuation $\delta L$ can be obtained by subdividing the interferometer arm in segments and summing over the statistically independent length fluctuations of each segment.
-This postulate is equivalent to the Ansatz in Eq.~\ref{eq:PlanckNoise} and implies that length fluctuations, $\delta L^2$, accumulate linearly with distance, as shown in Eq.~\ref{eq:RMSflucs}.
+Our aim in the following is to derive a result similar to Eq. \ref{eq:RMSflucs} from a holographic scenario, in which the holographic surface is fixed by the light path of a photon, as depicted in Fig.~\ref{fig:interferometer}.
+In order to clearly delineate between theoretical input and observational consequences, we will state here our basic postulates: \begin{enumerate}

 \item { \em Holographic principle in flat spacetime.} We postulate that the holographic principle also applies to Minkowski spacetime.
 It states that the maximal entropy carried by the microscopic degrees of freedom associated with a finite region of flat spacetime bounded by null geodesics is $S= A/4G_N$.
 This bound is saturated for a region of space whose null boundary coincides with a horizon.